GQO5/MLOpsProject114/README.md

 - The backend runs the trained model
 - The predicted nutritional values are returned to the user

-This may be implemented as a minimal web application or API, depending on time constraints.
+This may be implemented as a minimal web application or API.

 ---